itsjameshan/tweet-gary/README.md

-# A visualization of tweets related to gary
+# Tweets related to gary on a map
 Visualization tweets about GaryVee